-A lot or a little?
+A Lot or a Little?

 Parents need to know that some critics of Star Trek V: The Final Frontier have interpreted an unsubtle anti-religious message here.
 The villain is a religious fanatic with a barbaric flock of pilgrims and a fondness for mind control.
 As for the vague, godlike being (perhaps even the God) he seeks, it comes across as a manipulative, power-crazed alien-monster menace.
 There is also drinking, mild curse words, and some fist-fighting and ray-gun violence.
 A brief subplot involves physician-assisted euthanasia (portraying it more or less with disfavor).
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 With uneven scripting and effects, this is considered the least worthwhile of the big-screen Trek adaptations; it feels like a slipshod, just-before-cancellation episode of the original TV series.
 It's great to see the classic cast interacting -- and there's a revelation about Dr. McCoy that explains the spacegoing physician's grouchy House-like attitude -- but the rest is mediocre.
 In Star Trek V: The Final Frontier's defense, the previous three Star Trek movies were a tough act to follow.